nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Exercise And Workout Features

 ### Show all Exercises: `exercise /list`
-In this current implementation of WerkIt, you are unable to customize the exercises you want into the application.
+In this current implementation of WerkIt!, you are unable to customize the exercises you want into the application.
 However, the feature of being able to add the exercises you want to the exercise list will be available in the future version of the application.
 Hence, to list down all exercises that are pre-populated into the list, enter the command in the format stated below.
 After viewing the types of exercises available, you can then create workouts based on these